sedwards2009/extraterm/docs/features.md

 Note: Many of these features are currently only present in the older Electron based version of Extraterm.

+# SSH Client

+Extraterm can act as an SSH client to connect to remote servers.
+Yes, even on Windows.

 # Command Palette

 Extraterm is designed for keyboard use first.
 The Command Palette makes it easy to find and execute any command without leaving the keyboard.